Generalized Redundant Calibration of Radio Interferometers: Problem set-up

 \subsection{Discretization}

 We will try to build an intuition that will prepare us for formulation of general redundant calibration in steps.
-In short, we will try to build a redunant calibration that will replace the parameters $U_{i-j}$ and $g_i$ for the standard redundant calibration in the Equation \ref{eq:redundant} with a new, larger, but still finite number of parameters that can still be solved for using the inherent redundancy in the system but can allow for some freedom in non-redundancy.
+In short, we will try to build a redundant calibration that will replace the parameters $U_{i-j}$ and $g_i$ for the standard redundant calibration in the Equation \ref{eq:redundant} with a new, larger, but still finite number of parameters that can still be solved for by using the inherent redundancy in the system but can allow for some freedom in non-redundancy.

 In order to proceed, we need to express the integral of the Equation (\ref{eq:main}) as a sum over a finite number of degrees of freedom.
-Our approach is to pixelizing the beam maps $\tB_i$ and choosing the pixelization in of the uv-plane $U$ that matches the beam pixelization in a way that express Equation (\ref{eq:main}) as a sum that is cubic in input parameters without entailing any interpolation.
+Our approach is to pixelize the beam maps $\tB_i$ and choose the pixelization in the uv-plane $U$ that matches the beam pixelization in a way that expresses Equation (\ref{eq:main}) as a sum that is cubic in input parameters without entailing any interpolation.

 For concreteness, let us consider an interferometric array on regular square grid of size $N_s \times N_s$ with a total of $N_a=N_s^2$ antennas.
 We will measure all distances in the units of wavelength and take the lattice spacing to be $L$.
-We start by introducing the "oversampling" parameter $M$.
+We start by introducing the ``oversampling'' parameter $M$.
 The beam map is pixelized in $(2M+1)^2$ pixels, ie. a central pixels and $M$ additional pixels on each side.
-For $M=0$ them beam is reduced to a single pixel and the method reduces to a redundant calibration.
+For $M=0$ the beam is reduced to a single pixel and the method reduces to a redundant calibration.
 The requirement on the odd number of pixels in the beam description is there to ensure that a single pixel description of each beam is a natural limit of the problem.

-The convolution of two beams $(\tB_i \circledast \tB_j^\dagger)$ is of the size $(4M+1) \times (4M+1)$, which sets the natural pixel size to be $L/(2M+1)$ for both the beam grid and the $U$ grid.
-We can therefore re-write the equation \ref{eq:main} in a pixelized form schematically as